ClinicInThePark/docs/011-summer-plan-final.md

 6) What is the most important work to do to make progress on delivering the final product?
-+ The most important work to make progresss towards the final product is managing to connect to the database through the website.
++ The most important work to make progress towards the final product is managing to connect to the database through the website.

 7) What skills are needed to do this work?
 + The skills we will need are: programming in PHP/SQL, knowledge of web servers.